 The electrical supply is 220 volts, A.C.
 60 cycles.
 110 volts is also used, especially in major hotels.

-Water in Metro Manila and in key cities and towns is potable and safe for drinking.
+Water in Metro Manila, Metro Cebu and other key cities and towns is potable and safe for drinking.
 Bottled water is available in many hotels, restaurants, resorts, supermarkets, and convenience stores.